CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 Scope: per-device

-THe IMEI (GSM networks) or the MEID (CDMA networks) is a number that is globally unique for the device.
+The IMEI (GSM networks) or the MEID (CDMA networks) is a number that is globally unique for the device.
 It identifies the **hardware** of the device, unlike the SIM card which can be swapped out.
 It is used to connect to the carrier network, and carriers will block IMEIs that have been reported stolen.

 Your device will have one IMEI for each usable SIM card (physical or eSIM).